SCOTUSblog

 SCOTUSblog is a law blog written by lawyers, legal scholars, and law students about the Supreme Court of the United States (sometimes abbreviated "SCOTUS").
 Formerly sponsored by Bloomberg Law and now owned by The Dispatch, the site tracks cases before the Court from the certiorari stage through the merits stage.

-The site live blogs as the Court announces opinions and grants cases, and sometimes has information on the Court's actions published before either the Court or any other news source does.
+The site live blogs as the Court announces opinions and grants cases, and has published information on the Court's actions before the Court and other news outlets.
 SCOTUSblog frequently hosts symposiums with leading experts on the cases before the Court.
 The blog comprehensively covers all of the cases argued before the Court and maintains an archive of the briefing and other documents in each case.

 History and growth

 The blog's first post was published on October 1, 2002.
 Founded by Supreme Court litigator Tom Goldstein and former litigator Amy Howe, the blog began as a means of promoting their law firm then known as Goldstein & Howe, P.C.
 The blog moved to its current address on February 7, 2005.
 In the same year, it was featured by BusinessWeek in their weekly blog recommendation.
 A companion wiki was added in 2007, but its features were subsequently integrated into the blog itself.

 In June 2007 the site announced that it was about to experience its single largest daily readership at 100,000 page views per day.
 The increase in traffic coincided with the Supreme Court's reversal of course on June 29, 2007, when it unexpectedly announced it would hear the Guantanamo Bay detainees' challenges to the Military Commissions Act of 2006.
 A 2008 article in the New York Law School Law Review estimated that "before the end of the afternoon, SCOTUSblog alone had posted more information about the case than most newspapers provided even the next day."
 After Lyle Denniston stepped down as the blog's reporter at the Court in 2016, Amy Howe was named the blog's reporter.

 Bloomberg Law began sponsoring SCOTUSblog in 2011, allowing it to fully separate from Goldstein & Howe, P.C.
 The Dispatch acquired SCOTUSblog in April 2025.
+SCOTUSblog's masthead includes Founder & Reporter Amy Howe, Editor Sarah Isgur, Executive Editor Zachary Shemtob, Managing Editor Kelsey Dallas, and Editorial Assistant Nora Collins.